c-pompa/etl_project/README.md

 ## Objective:
 Demonstrate gathering data from multiple sources, transform and load into a database.

+Looking into spending contribution on post election results specifically on 2016

 ## Libraries:
 * BeautifulSoup
 * pymongo